-7.3.2.1 Unit 1 - New 400/110kV GIS substation at Coolnabacky townland, Co.
-Laois
+5.3.2.1 Unit 1 'New 400/110kV GIS substation, 'Coolnabacky' near Portlaoise Co.
+Laois'

 Protected structures which are located within close proximity to the proposed substation are included here.
 The legislation in relation to protected structures has been addressed above.
 No protected structures are located within close proximity to the proposed Coolnabacky substation.
 The nearest structures (RPS 623, 378, 888 and 624) are located just under 2km away in Timogue, to the south-east of the substation site.